-Vice President, Irene Wright ('92) is vice president of corporate services with Edina Realty.
-She establishes and nurtures business partnerships and relationships with corporations, 3rd party companies, brokers around the world and agents.
+President: Irene Wright '92 is vice president of Corporate Services with Edina Realty.
+She establishes and nurtures business partnerships and relationships with corporations, third party companies, brokers around the world and agents.
 She manages all corporate-owned properties and works to provide seamless and smooth moves on all of their real estate transactions.
 In addition, she manages the Exceptional Properties department working with properties priced over $500K.
-She and her team create new promotional materials, as well as update current ones, and puts out an insert section of the Minneapolis St. Paul Magazine four times a year.
+She and her team create new promotional materials as well as update current one and puts out an insert section of the Minneapolis St Paul Magazine Home & Design four times a year.
 Wright continually evaluates efficiencies, looking for ways to reduce costs.
-She is a graduate of individualized studies with coursework in advertising and marketing.
+She is a graduate of individualized studies with coursework in Advertising and Marketing.

-Treasurer, Sandra Best ('88) graduated with a B.A. in individualized studies emphasizing human resource management.
-Her post-graduate education includes an M.B.A. from the University of St. Thomas, as well as advanced education in leadership, public affairs and military operations.
-Her career has included both public sector and military service, and in February 2016, Best became the first female brigadier general in the Minnesota National Guard.
-She will continue to promote the benefits of lifelong learning and specifically the unique non-traditional environment geared for diverse working adults at Metropolitan State.
-Best and her husband of 27 years have four daughters and reside in rural Wisconsin.
-In her free time, she enjoys socializing with family and friends in the St. Croix River Valley.
+Treasurer, Sandy Best '88 graduated with a BA in individualized studies emphasizing Human Resource Management.
+Her post-graduate education includes an MBA from the University of St. Thomas, as well as advanced education in leadership, public affairs and military operations.
+Her career has included both public sector and military service, and in February 2016, Best became first female brigadier general in Minnesota National Guard.
+She continues to promote the benefits of lifelong learning and specifically the unique non-traditional environment geared for diverse working adults at Metro State.
+Best and her husband of 30 years reside in rural Wisconsin.
+In her free time, she enjoys time spent with her daughters, grandchildren, extended family and friends.

-Akmed Khalifa ('08, ’10) has worked with young people in educational settings for many years.
-He has received two national awards from Junior Achievement for his work with young people, and they also selected him middle school educator of the year for 2009-2010.
+Akmed Khalifa ’08, ’10, who received BA in Individualized Studies and MA in Liberal Studies from Metropolitan State, has worked with young people in educational settings for many years.
+He has received two national awards from Junior Achievement for his work with young people in 2009, and they also selected him Middle School Teacher of the Year.
 He was recognized with a proclamation from the city of Pittsburgh for his work to increase inclusiveness in business for minority-owned firms throughout Pittsburgh and the United States.
-He has written several plays and three books, is a published poet and occasionally writes commentary for Minnesota Public Radio.
-He studied as an artist-in-residence at the Minneapolis Playwright’s Center and earned a master of fine arts degree in writing from Hamline University, a master of liberal studies degree and a bachelor of arts degree in individualized studies in human behavior from Metro State University.
+He has written several plays and two books, is a published poet and occasionally writes commentary for Minnesota Public Radio.
+He studied as an artist-in-residence at the Minneapolis Playwright’s Center and earned a master of fine arts degree in writing from Hamline University.
 He was recently honored for his civic and community work by the African American Student's Association at Metropolitan State.

-Linda McCann ('06, ’15) received her M.B.A. and D.B.A. from Metropolitan State and was named one of the Outstanding Students in the 2006 graduating class.
-McCann has been an assistant professor in the College of Management accounting program, and she has also served on the Finance Committee of the Metropolitan State Foundation Board (2013-present).
-She has also held a teaching position at Hamline University and has been the lead auditor for Wilkerson Guthmann.
+Linda McCann ’06, ’15 received her M.B.A. and D.B.A. from Metropolitan State and was named one of the Outstanding Students in the 2006 graduating class.
+McCann is an associate professor in the College of Management accounting program and she also served on the Finance Committee of the Metropolitan State Foundation Board (2013-2015).
+She has held positions in public accounting, consulting and operations.
 McCann also holds an undergraduate degree from St. Catherine’s University.